-Greywater, sometimes spelled graywater, is lightly used drain water from sinks, showers/bathtubs, and washing machines, but NOT toilet drain water, which is called “blackwater.”
+Greywater, sometimes spelled graywater, is lightly used drain water from sinks, showers/bathtubs, drinking fountains, and washing machines, but NOT toilet drain water, which is called “blackwater.”

 Greywater harvesting is the practice of directing greywater to the primary root/life zone (top 1 to 2 feet, or 0.3 to 0.6m, of the soil) to freely irrigate and help grow beautiful and productive landscapes while achieving “waste” water treatment without using chemicals or energy.
 Plants and microorganisms in the soil consume and filter the organic nutrients and bacteria found in greywater, treating it naturally and returning clean water to the water cycle.
 The number and diversity of these beneficial microorganisms and plant roots increase the closer you get to the surface of the soil, so typically—the higher you distribute the greywater in, or atop, the uppermost layers of the soil—the better.